MetaMorphic-Digital/draw-steel/src/docs/Frequently-Asked-Questions.md

 # Frequently Asked Questions

-### I can't find [game feature] anywhere.
-Is it implemented yet, are there plans for it?

-Have a look in the System Wiki if you can find what you are looking for there.
-Some things are not obvious at first glance, but should be explained in the Wiki

-But chances are, the feature you are looking for has not been implemented yet.
-Feel free to ask about it on the [Foundry discord server](https://discord.com/channels/170995199584108546/1390065189453435041) or the [MDCDM discord server](https://discord.com/channels/332362513368875008/1342298358664138805).

-The [issues list](https://github.com/MetaMorphic-Digital/draw-steel/issues) contains all current feature requests, please check there first to see if a request has already been made; feel free to add a comment to existing tickets, as these can help decide prioritization.
-If you cannot find an existing ticket, please open a [feature request ticket](https://github.com/MetaMorphic-Digital/draw-steel/issues/new/choose) so it can be considered.
+## How can I play Draw Steel in non-English languages

+The system fully implements Foundry's i18n framework, so non-English languages can be provided as modules.
+The [Babele](https://foundryvtt.com/packages/babele) module is a popular option for translating compendium content.

+## Modules

+### Are there any recommended modules?

+There are no "recommended" modules for use with Draw Steel.
+The system is designed to be fully supported and playable by itself.

-### If I would want to get a certain module compatibility working with the Draw Steel system, what do I need to do about that?
+### How can I integrate a module with Draw Steel?

-- We're happy to provide guidance to users integrating modules for personal configuration, submitting pull requests to modules, or creating compatibility modules
-- We're willing to take pull requests for module compatibility on a limited basis; the system already provides integration for **Dice so Nice** natively
+Reach out via Discord — We're happy to provide guidance to users and developers on integrating modules for personal configuration, adding compatibility directly to modules, or creating compatibility modules.
+Pull requests to Draw Steel directly will only be accepted on an limited basis; the system currently only provides native integration for **Dice so Nice**.

-###  My enrichers are not working!
-What am I doing wrong?

-Check the wiki page on enrichers to make sure you are using the right format.